y0Phoenix/Smoothy/Help.md

 ## Commands <a name="commands"></a>
+### Please not that `-` is the default prefix, if you have set a different prefix in your own server type `myprefix` and use that prefix instead of `-`.

 1. Play Command: `-play` or `-p` Will Make Smoothy ***Join The Voice Channel*** Then ***Play A Song.*** If A Song Is Currently Playing Then The Typed Song Is Added To The Queue

 2. Skip Command: -`skip`, `-s`, `-next`, or -`n` Will ***Skip*** The Current ***Song*** And ***Play The Next Song*** In The Queue